oracle/node-oracledb/doc/api.md

 Connections can also be [dropped completely from the pool](#connectionclose).

+The default value of [`poolMin`](#propdbpoolmin) is 0, meaning no connections are created when `oracledb.createPool()` is called.
+This means the credentials and connection string are not validated when the pool is created, so problems such as invalid passwords will not return an error.
+Credentials will be validated when a connection is later created, for example with `pool.getConnection()`.
+Validation will occur when `oracledb.createPool()` is called if `poolMin` is greater or equal to 1, since this creates one or more connections when the pool is started.

 A connection pool should be started during application initialization, for example before the web server is started: